China's security apparatus swings into action to smother Covid protests – KION546

 “I can only seek consolation by telling myself that there were so many of us who took part in the protest, they can’t put a thousand people in jail,” she said.

-Meanwhile, some universities in Beijing have arranged transportation for students to return home early and take classes online for the rest of the semester, citing an effort to reduce Covid risks for students taking public transportation.
+Meanwhile, some universities in Beijing have arranged transportation for students to return home early for winter break and take classes online, citing an effort to reduce Covid risks for students taking public transportation.

-But the arrangement also conveniently discourages students from gathering on campus, following demonstrations at a series of universities in Beijing and across the country over the weekend.
+But the arrangement also conveniently discourages students from gathering, following demonstrations on a series of campuses over the weekend, including the prestigious Tsinghua University where hundreds of students shouted for “Democracy and rule of law!
+Freedom of expression!”

-Given the long history of student-led movements in modern China, authorities are particularly concerned about mass gatherings of students on sensitive occasions.
+Given the long history of student-led movements in modern China, authorities are particularly concerned about political rallies on university campuses.

 Beijing’s universities have been the source of demonstrations which kicked off the May Fourth Movement in 1919, to which the Chinese Communist Party traces its roots, as well as the Tiananmen Square protests in 1989, which were brutally crushed by the Chinese military.